ElaineNg94/Credit_Risk_Analysis/README.md

 - #### Imbalanced Classification Report:
 <img width="720" alt="SMOTE Oversampling imbalanced classification report" src="https://user-images.githubusercontent.com/79742633/125192198-70c60a80-e1fb-11eb-9f39-0d7e30952f1d.png">

+From these pictures shown above, when using SMOTE Oversampling the balanced accuracy score is ----...
+The precision score was ----... and the recall score was ----...

 **ClusterCentroids Undersampling**

 - #### Balanced Accuracy Score: